 It was a systematic approach, the new mainstream science approach, which Garrison pioneered with his graduate students in the late 1950s.
 His project involved a team of researchers funded by both the Office of Naval Research (ONR) and the federal government working with graduate students as well as faculty from other departments.
 The research goals were narrowly defined; evaluating highway development and road-system efficiency.
 Modeling was the order of the day, especially urban models, such as central place theory (which we will say more about below), and the gravity model.
 These models were tested using rigorous data analysis, deploying statistical techniques taught by Garrison in the first quantitative course ever offered in the United States in the field of geography: Geography 436, Quantitative Methods.
 There were also the machines—initially Friden calculators—but later an IBM 650 computer housed in the attic of the chemistry building.
 Lacking, however, were both a programming language and a hard drive.
 By using a technique of “patch wiring,” according to a graduate student at the time, Waldo Tobler (1998), “it was possible to store two bits of information on the rotating magnetic drum if you were lucky” (p.
 2).

 The resulting volume, Studies of Highway Development and Geographic Change (Garrison, Berry, Marble, Nystuen, & Morill, 1959) was a remarkable text, unlike anything else published in English in the name of academic geography up until that time.
-Crammed with calculations, data matrices, statistical techniques, cost curves and demand schedules, even its maps were subverted, overlaid with numbers, arrows, starburst lines, and balancing equations.
+Crammed with calculations, data matrices, statistical techniques, cost curves, and demand schedules, even its maps were subverted, overlaid with numbers, arrows, starburst lines, and balancing equations.
 But in another respect the book’s spatial analysis was unremarkable, simply a recouping of the earlier tradition we have described.

 The other early truth spot was the University of Iowa at Iowa City.
 Its key advantage was that it was a new geography department with the added benefit of being headed not by a geographer, but by an economist, Harold McCarty.
 In the late 1930s McCarty had even hosted August Lösch, a German economist who had come to Iowa to collect data for his book on central place theory.
 McCarty, appointed founding geography department head in 1946, subsequently hired like-minded faculty, including Kurt Schaefer, a left-wing German émigré economist.
 Schaefer had fled Nazi Germany in the 1930s, going first to the United Kingdom, where he was a researcher at the London School of Economics, before later immigrating to the United States.